 However, if one wants to associate a sizeable external network with Cardano using Hydra as the interface in a "sidechain" like design pattern, it's necessary to also handle the situation where there are many participants in the sidechain that are intermittently online or have unreliable or minimal computational power.
 This situation leads to a variety of security challenges, as there are various scams a network participant can carry out more effectively when not required to be consistently online to participate in transactions.
-The Hydra Tail protocol [Kia20] has two key mechanisms for addressing this:
+The Hydra Tail protocol [EnterHydra] has two key mechanisms for addressing this:

-- requiring participants to put collateral on the mainchain, which will be lost if fraud is attempted - instantiating a Challenge-Response-Protocol on the mainchain, with which clients can dispute claims by any participant

-As will be elaborated in Section 3 below, this is one aspect of the Hydra tail protocol that is improved in Hypercycle, via leveraging Proof of Reputation and TODA/IP mechanisms.
-Given Hypercycle's particular requirements and the underspecification of the Hydra tail protocol, the approach we've taken in the Hypercycle design is to create a custom version of the Hydra tail protocol that suits Hypercycle's needs, incorporating mechanisms and ideas beyond those that have previous occurred in the Cardano sphere.
+- requiring participants to put collateral on the mainchain, which will be lost if fraud is attempted - instantiating a Challenge-Response-Protocol on the mainchain, with which clients can dispute claims by any participant and TODA/IP mechanisms.
+Given HyperCycle's particular requirements and the underspecification of the Hydra tail protocol, the approach we've taken in the HyperCycle design is to create a custom version of the Hydra tail protocol that suits HyperCycle's needs, incorporating mechanisms and ideas beyond those that have previous occurred in the Cardano sphere.